JingxianLin/RoboND-DeepLearning-Project/writeup.md

     output_layer = separable_conv2d_batchnorm(input_layer = output_layer, filters = filters)
     return output_layer
 ```

+The decoding structure is in charge of taking the smaller volume representation and generating an output image that solves the task at hand, that is, the pixel-wise classification of the input image in an output volume.
+This can be achieved through using transposed convolutions or bilinear upsampling.

+Skip connections are a great way to retain some of the finer details from the previous layers when decoding the layers to the original size.
+One simple technique to carry this out is cancatenating two layers, the upsampled layer and a layer with more spatial information than the upsampled one, which offers a bit of flexibility because the depth of the input layers match up.

 Final model is 7 layers deep, with 3 encoder blocks, 1x1 convolution layer, and 3 decoder blocks: